olegkorobeynikov/BitlyTestTask/README.md

 4. Click the button Download PNG
 5. Wait for file to download and check that content is correct

-Generate and download the QR code correctly when the URL is given
+Correctly generate and download a QR code when given a TEXT
 1. Go to https://www.qrcode-monkey.com/
 2. Go to Text tab
 3. Enter in the text field